DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_1_docker_sql/homework.md

 ## Week 1 Homework

-In this homework we'll prepare the environment and practice with terraform and SQL
+In this homework we'll prepare the environment and practice with Docker and SQL

 ## Question 1.
-Google Cloud SDK
+Knowing docker tags

 ## Question 2.
 Terraform